ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Conditionals.md

     String b = new String("Wow");
     String sameA = a;

-    boolean r1 = a == b; // This is false, since a and be are not the same object boolean r2 = a.equals(b); // This is true, since a and b are logically equals boolean r3 = a == sameA; // This is true, since a and b are really the same object
+    boolean r1 = a == b;      // This is false, since a and b are not the same object boolean r2 = a.equals(b); // This is true, since a and b are logically equals boolean r3 = a == sameA;  // This is true, since a and sameA are really the same object

 Exercise
 --------